mricaud/xml-prague-2018-xspec-integration-testing/README.md

 - Build each dependency by lauching: `mvn install` (when lauching this command the current working directory must be the one of the pom.xml of the project is)

-- Now you can build the current project
+- Now you can build the current project or just test it using: `mvn test`

 ## Slides